Play it again, LSU and Alabama.

 A rematch between LSU and Alabama in the title game seemed almost a foregone conclusion heading into conference championship weekend.

 But with Alabama idle, Oklahoma State made one last, dramatic statement against the Sooners on Saturday night in Stillwater.
-And the Cowboys had an impressive resume, beating three teams ranked in the final BCS top 15.
+And the Cowboys had an impressive résumé, beating three teams ranked in the final BCS top 15.
 Alabama had only one such victory.

-So instead of Sunday being a coronation there was drama — and another BCS controversy.
+So instead of Sunday being a coronation there was drama, and another BCS controversy.

-The Cowboys lost 37-31 in double OT to the so-so Cyclones (6-6), missing a potential game-winning field goal at the end of regulation by inches.
+But the Cowboys lost 37-31 in double OT to the so-so Cyclones (6-6), missing a potential game-winning field goal at the end of regulation by inches.

 With no other undefeated teams left from the major conferences, Alabama returned to No. 2 and the debate grew ever-more heated.

-On the other side, the Oklahoma State supporters said the Cowboys accomplished more to get to 11-1 than the Tide, playing a tougher schedule and winning their conference.
+On the other side, Oklahoma State supporters said the Cowboys accomplished more to get to 11-1 than the Tide, playing a tougher schedule and winning their conference.

 Not enough voters were convinced – so it’s Tigers-Tide II.

 Alabama claims 13 national championships overall and is one of the most decorated programs in the land.
 It’s won seven AP titles since the wire service started its poll in 1936.